 In the Lifetime of the Buddha

-That evening, when people lied down to sleep, the servant went to find her suitor and he suggested they go someplace more private further away.
+That evening, when people lay down to sleep, the servant went to find her suitor and he suggested they go someplace more private further away.
 She felt they were already in a place private enough and realized he must want to kill her and steal her jewelry, so she decided to act.
 She told the thief she wanted to drink some water and took him to a well.
 As he stooped over to draw the bucket up, the servant pushed him hard down the well and threw a brick at his head, killing him.

 Back home, the servant told Anathapindika how she almost lost the jewelry and later he told the Buddha about it.
 The Buddha told him this story so he knew it was not the first time the servant girl had been clever and killed that thief.